 To streamline your company billing, first establish a billing procedure.
 Outline the necessary steps and order in which to complete them including any corresponding points of contact.
 Make sure this is written up and distributed to all employees who handle billing requests.

 Also, as a part of this process, make any tasks that are often duplicated as quick and repeatable as possible.
 Is there information that can be digitally filled out or templates people can use?
+A fleet maintenance software can help streamline this process.

 Use a billing software